infact2/infact/README.md

 A `string` containing HTML-ified stuff.

 #### Parameters
-text `string` - A string of stuff to convereturttttt
+text `string` - A string of stuff to convert